Incognito95/Nike-Store/README.md

 # Nike-Store

-This is an ecommerce Nike Store that im making by Shopify
+This is an ecommerce Nike Store that I made using Shopify

 # Home Page
 ![](./HomePage.png)